Prosper-ador/assignments/lpic/101/1-practice-test/submissions/LEGHADJEU_CHRISTIAN.md

 18. The /etc/fstab file is the file that is used to provide description about the filesystem that can be mounted on a linux system.
   It serves as reference when a new file system is to be mounted.

+ BONUS.
+- The POST (power-on self-test) process is executed to identify simple hardware failures as soon as the machine is powered on.
+- The BIOS activates the basic components to load the system.
+- The BIOS loads the first stage of the GRUB from the MBR.
+- The first stage of the GRUB bootloader calls the second stage of the bootloader, responsible for presenting boot options and loading the kernel.